 - Add the curry paste and 2 tablespoons of water.
 Stir to combine and cook gently for 5 minutes, stirring very often until the mixture just begins to darken.

-- Pour the coconut milk and the stock and stir well to dissolve the paste clumps into the sauce.1 cup coconut milk + ½ cup stock
+- Pour the coconut milk and the stock and stir well to dissolve the paste clumps into the sauce.
+Check for salt; I added another ยฝ teaspoon of fine sea salt, but it depends on the saltiness of the stock.1 cup coconut milk + ยฝ cup lamb stock + sea salt

 - Slow cook: Pour everything over the meat in the slow cooker and add the bay leaves and cinnamon stick.
-Cook on HIGH for 30 minutes and then on LOW for 6 hours.2 bay leaves + 1 cinnamon stick
+Cook on HIGH for 30 minutes and then on LOW for 6 hours.
+Check the meat; it should be very tender.2 bay leaves + 1 cinnamon stick

 Notes